markchangliu/slip_box/readings/deep_residual_learning_for_image_recognition.md

 ## Indentity vs Projection Shorts

-The research team compares the performances of ResNet-34 with 3 options of shortcuts:
+The research team compares the performances of ResNet-34 with 3 options of shortcuts that are mentioned earlier.

-* Option A: zero-padding shortcuts are used for increasing dimensions, and all shortcuts are parameter free.

-* Option B: projection-shortcuts are used for increasing dimensions, and other shortcuts are identity.

-* Option C: all shortcuts are projections.

 Table 2 shows that all 3 options are considerably better than the plain counterpart.
 B is slightly better than A. The team argues that this is because *the zero-padded dimensions in A indeed have no residual learning*.
 C is marginally better than B, and we attribute this to the extra parameters introduced by many projection shortcuts.
 But the small difference among A/B/C indicates that projection shortcuts are not essential for addressing the degradation problem.
 So the research team do not use C in the rest of paper, to reduce memory/time complexity and model sizes.
 Identity shortcut are particularly important for not increasing the complexity of bottleneck architectures that are introduced below.